Wednesday 26.6.2019 – Friday 5.7.2019

 Course language: English

-The course will also be available via our online platform (livestreaming and video) and will be accessible until the end of July
+The course will also be available via our online platform (livestreaming and video on demand) and will be accessible until the end of July

 Subscription: please fill the application form here.